-You need to be an administrator to publish a module.
+To publish a module, you need to be an administrator or a normal user whose profile explicitly allows the publication of dashboards.
 To publish a module, first create the module or modify an already published module by copying it to your personal content.
 To make a local copy of a published module in the PERSONAL section:

-- 1. Log in to the Portal as administrator. - 2.
+- 1. Log in to the Portal as administrator or as a normal user with the right to create and publish Portal content. - 2.
 Click the module navigation tool in the left-hand side of the dark blue ribbon. - 3.
 Open the published module.
 Either: - ◆ Click the name of a module under a section corresponding to one of your assigned roles in My content. - ◆ Click the name of a module in All published. - 4.
 Click the menu icon in the right-hand side of the dark blue ribbon. - 5.
 Select the option Copy module to my content.